Brooke baronets of Norton (1662): List of Brooke baronets of Norton

 The heir presumptive is the present holder's brother Edward Marcus Brooke (born 1970).

-Extended family
+Family and branches

+The first recorded ancestor of the family is Adam Lord of Leighton in the reign of Henry III.
+The elder male line became extinct in 1632.

-Richard Brooke (died 1569), great-grandfather of the 1st Baronet, purchased the Norton Priory estate and was Sheriff of Cheshire in 1563.
-Thomas Brooke (died 1622), a grandfather of the first Baronet, was Sheriff of Cheshire in 1592.
+Richard Brooke (died 1569), the youngest son of Thomas Brooke of Leighton and great-grandfather of the 1st Baronet, purchased the Norton Priory estate from Henry VIII in 1545.
+The Broke baronets of Nacton (1661) and of Broke Hall (1813) were younger branches descended from Richard Brooke and both titles are extinct.

+Richard's eldest son, Thomas Brooke of Norton (died 1622), grandfather of the first Baronet, was a parliamentarian and was Sheriff of Cheshire in 1592.
+His youngest son, Peter Brooke, bought Mere Hall in 1652 and was made a knight bachelor in July 1660, becoming the first Brooke of Mere.

 Thomas Brooke (1816–1880), second son of the 6th Baronet, was a General in the British Army.
 His son, Alured de Vere Brooke (1841–1926), was a colonel in the Royal Engineers.
-Sarah, Lady Brooke — the spouse of Sir Christopher, the current holder — is better known as Sarah Montague, the BBC journalist.